anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-File/README.md

 ### Simultaneous Analysis of Objects in ANY.RUN Sandbox

 ANY.RUN Sandbox allows users to perform multiple analyses simultaneously (availability and capability depend on your pricing plan).
-By default, if a Microsoft Sentinel incident contains multiple Files, each analysis will run sequentially (a new File analysis won't start until the previous one finishes, to avoid errors).
+By default, if a Microsoft Sentinel incident contains multiple files, each analysis will run sequentially (a new file analysis won't start until the previous one is finished).

 - To increase the speed of incident enrichment, you can analyze objects simultaneously.
-To do this, open the **For each - detonate files to ANY.RUN Sandbox** loop > **Settings** and increase the **Degree of parallelism** value.
-It is recommended to set a value that does not exceed the number of possible parallel analyses in ANY.RUN Sandbox for your pricing plan.
+To do this, open `For each - detonate files to ANY.RUN Sandbox` loop > `Settings` and increase the `Degree of parallelism` value.
+Note that you should set a value that does not exceed the number of parallel analyses available at your pricing plan.

 ![parallel_analysis](images/003.png)

-> **Note**: To upgrade your pricing plan capabilities, [contact us](https://app.any.run/contact-us).
+> **Note**: To expand your capabilities by upgrading your pricing plan, [contact us](https://app.any.run/contact-us/?utm_source=anyrungithub&utm_medium=documentation&utm_campaign=sentinel&utm_content=linktocontactus).